vyca2017/content/content/reference/api/simple-api/queries/filtering-by-field.md

 ```

-* For to-many relations, three additional arguments are avaiable: `every`, `some` and `none`, to define that a condition should match every, some or none related nodes.
+* For to-many relations, three additional arguments are available: `every`, `some` and `none`, to define that a condition should match every, some or none related nodes.

 > Query all users that have at least one published post